colinbeales/actions-reusableworkflows/README.md

 # actions-reusableworkflows

-Small repo with some reusable actions in use.
-These are the called reusable actions.
+Small repo with some reusable workflows in GitHub Actions in use.
+In this repo are the called reusable workflows.

 Shows how reusables can also
 - Nest (i.e. call a reusable from a reusable)